umajho/notoko/README.md

 Mandarin — to speak Mandarin in videos I (will) produce, using methods that are both legal and ethical (See the FAQ section below for details.).

+## Status

+The projects in this repository are all in very early stages of development.
+They are incomplete, lack even the most basic functionalities, and certainly contain many bugs.
+Compatibility is not guaranteed.
+And you should also expect this situation to persist for a long time, since once I make these projects work well enough for my own use case (the motive I mentioned above), I will likely redirect my attention to other projects for an undetermined period of time.

+TL;DR: Use at your own risk.

 ## Projects

 | Name     | Path                     | Description                                                                                           |